Francesco Ingoli: Church career

 Cardinal Lancellotti died in 1620, and Ingoli became secretary to the family of Cardinal Alessandro Ludovisi and took part in the meetings of the Accademia dei Virtuosi.
 When Ludovisi was elected Pope Gregory XV, Ingoli's career advanced rapidly.
 He was named gentleman of the bedchamber and was later placed in attendance with the Pope's nephew, who had been made Archbishop of Bologna.
-At this time Ingoli wrote a treatise on parishes, De parochis et eorum officio Libri quatuor (1622).
+At this time, Ingoli wrote a treatise on parishes, De parochis et eorum officio Libri quatuor (1622).
 He was called back to Rome and charged by the Pope with the reform of the conclave, which led to the introduction of the secret ballot and the requirement for a two thirds majority for the election of a Pope.
-He codified the ceremonial procedures for the election of a Pope (Caeremoniale continens ritus electionis Romani pontificis, Gregorii papae XV iussu editum (1622)), and after this Gregory XV made him secretary to the Congregation of Ceremonies, in which role he was responsible for decision in June 1630 to refer to Cardinals as “your Eminence”.
+He codified the ceremonial procedures for the election of a Pope in Caeremoniale continens ritus electionis Romani pontificis, Gregorii papae XV iussu editum (1622).
+After this, Gregory XV made him secretary to the Congregation of Ceremonies, in which role he was responsible for decision in June 1630 to refer to Cardinals as “your Eminence”.

-In the meantime Gregory XV also made an Ingoli secretary to the recently established Congregation for the Propagation of the Faith.
+In the meantime, Gregory XV also made an Ingoli secretary to the recently established Congregation for the Propagation of the Faith.
 Ingoli devoted the rest of his life to this role, and was recognised by his contemporaries as the key figure in the consolidating of the new institution.
 He did much, for example, to ensure that it could operate around the world independently of the Spanish and Portuguese colonial authorities.
 He also sought to combine the jurisdictional prerogatives of the Congregation with the missionary practices of the individual orders, and left many texts on this subject.

-Ingoli's career continued under Gregory XV's successor Urban VIII.
-He was also concerned with the Protestant lands of Europe, with union with the Orthodox Church, and with Christian communities in the Islamic countries.
+Ingoli's career continued under Gregory XV's successor, Urban VIII.
+He was also concerned with the Protestant lands of Europe, union with the Orthodox Church, and Christian communities in Islamic countries.
 He was a determined advocate of the need to re-evangelise these parts of the world, a task which he viewed as a new form of crusade.
 He also supported the Collegio Urbano, the seminary founded in 1627 by Juan Bautista Vives and linked to the Congregation for the Propagation of the Faith.
-Here young men from different parts of the world were trained before going back to their countries as missionaries.
+Here, young men from different parts of the world were trained before going back to their countries as missionaries.

 To promote the circulation of books in the languages of countries being evangelised, Ingoli founded the Congregation's famous multilingual printing press.
 From 1636 he was, for ten years, secretary of the Congregatio super Correctione euchologii Graecorum, which produced an edition of texts for the Melkite Greek Catholic Church.
 He also founded a Maronite college in his home town of Ravenna, though it only operated for a few years.

 Ingoli died in Rome on 24 April 1649.
 His remains were buried in the common sepulchre of the Theatines in the church of Sant'Andrea della Valle.